-This is the first interview for Wright State University.
-This alumnus graduated in 2014 and currently works as an Archivist.
-Thank you for answering these questions!
+This is the first interview for the University of Kansas’ Museum Studies program.
+This alumnus graduated in 2014.
+She currently works as the Curator of Educational Programs at a Historical Society.
+Thank you, Kelsey, for answering these questions!

 What was your favorite class and/or professor and why?

-Did you complete a thesis or capstone project?
+Did you complete a capstone project?
 If so, what was your topic?

 Where were you and your classmates in your career?
 Just out of undergrad, or coming from an entry-level museum position, or coming from outside of the field, etc.?